The 99 NFL players, coaches and themes that will define 2018

 45. Young Patrick Mahomes takes over the high-octane Chiefs: We haven't seen Mahomes in any extended meaningful action in Kansas City, but we're about to.
 And with guys like Tyreek Hill, Travis Kelce, Sammy Watkins and Kareem Hunt around him, the razzle-dazzle the Chiefs showed last season on offense shouldn't skip a beat as long as the young QB can handle it all.

-46. Drew Brees is dangerous when he has a run game: The running backs were the stars last season, but a passing game led by Brees and emerging star receiver Michael Thomas still has plenty of ability to entertain us.
+46. Drew Brees is dangerous when he has a running game: The running backs were the stars last season, but a passing game led by Brees and emerging star receiver Michael Thomas still has plenty of ability to entertain us.
 Expect more fun from second-year running back Alvin Kamara and a return to more Brees-like numbers in the passing game.

 47. Gronk and the GOAT keep things rolling in New England: Julian Edelman's return from injury will help the offense look more the way the Patriots want it to look.
 So long as Rob Gronkowski and Tom Brady are on the field, the Pats retain the ability to score from just about anywhere.
-Sony Michel adds a fun element to the run game.
+Sony Michel adds a fun element to the running game.

-48. What can Sean McVay do for an encore?: The Rams led the NFL in scoring in 2017, and the only major change was replacing Sammy Watkins with Brandin Cooks.
+48. What can Sean McVay do for an encore?
+The Rams led the NFL in scoring in 2017, and the only major change was replacing Sammy Watkins with Brandin Cooks.
 With Coach of the Year Sean McVay leading the offense and running back Todd Gurley taking handoffs from Jared Goff, the Rams should continue to be fun for a while.

-49. One last ride for Pittsburgh's Killer B's?: Couldn't make this list without the team that has the game's best wide receiver (Antonio Brown) and best running back (Le'Veon Bell).
+49. One last ride for Pittsburgh's Killer B's?
+Couldn't make this list without the team that has the game's best wide receiver (Antonio Brown) and best running back (Le'Veon Bell).
 Add in exciting youngster JuJu Smith-Schuster and Ben Roethlisberger's bunch is even more fun to watch. -- Dan Graziano

 Most dominant defenses